Yordan Alvarez Player Props: Astros vs. Guardians

-The Houston Astros, including Yordan Alvarez and his .697 slugging percentage over his past 10 games, battle starting pitcher Gavin Williams and the Cleveland Guardians at Minute Maid Park, Tuesday at 8:10 PM ET.
+Yordan Alvarez -- with a slugging percentage of .697 in his past 10 games, including four home runs -- will be in action for the Houston Astros against the Cleveland Guardians, with Tanner Bibee on the mound, on August 2 at 2:10 PM ET.

-He collected three RBI (going 1-for-3 with a home run and a walk) in his most recent game against the Guardians.
+He racked up three RBI (going 1-for-3 with a home run and a walk) in his last game against the Guardians.

 Yordan Alvarez Game Info & Props vs. the Guardians